Aromachology: Aromatherapy vs. Aromachology

 The history of aromatherapy goes back to Ancient Egypt.
 People for years have used essential oils to treat their psychological and physical well-being.
 In Ancient Egypt, people used essential oils for cosmetic and medicinal products.
 Civilizations from around the globe also used aromatherapy for therapeutic purposes.

 The term aromatherapy dates from the 20th century when French chemist Jean-Maurice Gattefosse rediscovered the healing powers of lavender's essential oil by trying to relieve a severe burn.
 Aromatherapy requires the incorporation of essential oils and plant-based essentials for therapeutic and holistic process assuring the well-being of the mind and body.

 On the other hand, aromachology is the term The Fragrance Foundation and the Sense of Smell Institute, both based in New York, assigned in 1989 to the concern about the scents and the psyche behavior because of odors.
 Aromachology is a relatively new science that explores positive feelings induced by odors far from any holistic or healing process.
 The term covers both natural and synthetic scents.
-The term aromachology is sometimes mistaken by companies with several other terms such as "essential oils" or "aromatherapy" as marketing phrases.
+The term aromachology is sometimes mistaken by companies for several other terms such as "essential oils" or "aromatherapy" as marketing phrases.
 The products shouldn't be labeled other than "aromachology" because they do not offer healing or holistic benefits.